-Needless to say, gender bias is one of the main items of textbooks evaluation.
 Historically speaking, Talvik (2014, p.
 11) states that the study of gender stereotyping started as early as the 40's of the past century and among those who were interested in this field are Child, Potter and Levine.
 Since then, Talvik adds, investigation on sexism has been receiving more and more attention from academics (Talvik, p.
 20).
 However, researchers in the area of sociology argue that gender stereotyping has its roots in history prior to the twentieth century.
 Michel (1986, pp. 17-18) traces it back into the emergence of the bourgeois family in the fourteenth century in France where the father was exclusively pointed as manager of the family financial affairs as woman was viewed as incompetent.
 Michel further explains that this gender bias was legalized on the strength of a roman law known as fragilitas sexus or the weaker sex.
-With Capitalism, Michel goes on, sexism against women was so strengthened that they were labelled housewives.
-Gender bias is still existing till now in developed and developing countries as well.
-Accordingly, Pakuta, Pawelczyk and Sundreland (2015) state: "Gender stereotyping appears to be still alive and (fairly) well.
+With Capitalism, Michel goes on, sexism against women was so strengthened that they were labeled housewives.
+Gender bias still exists till now in developed and developing countries as well.
+Accordingly, Pakuta, Pawelczyk and Sunderland (2015) state: "Gender stereotyping appears to be still alive and (fairly) well.
 There is progress, but there are also sticking points" (p.
 95).

 In the educational context, gender stereotyping might be conveyed through teaching materials used at school which is just a part of the society (Pakuta, el., 2015, p.
 25).
 Michel further explains that sexism can be transmitted through textbook's illustrations and texts which unequally depict man and woman in social, familial and professional roles (Pakuta et al., p.
 27).
 Florent and Walter (1989, p.
 182) also hold the same view.
 They argue that textbooks my convey sexism through texts and visuals.
-Moreover, Miroiu (2004) clearly indicates that "Textbooks are a stronger promoter of the gender stereotypes than curriculum, which is rather gender neutral" (p.
+Moreover, Miroiu (2004) clearly indicates: "Textbooks are a stronger promoter of the gender stereotypes than curriculum, which is rather gender neutral" (p.
 99).
-To sum up, it is mentioned above that textbook transmit diverse social values and norms and therefore if the authors are not aware of sexism then the textbooks they write may carry gendered presentations that may pave the way for learners to treat people on the basis of gender discriminations, which may, in turn, hinder their educational and professional achievements.
+These claims are supported by the findings of several studies carried out in Algeria and abroad, which reveal a considerable amount of sexism being imbedded in the tackled textbooks.
+Using the content method analysis, Porreca (1984) examined ESL textbooks used at school in the USA with regard to gender discrimination.
+She examined the representation of females in texts and images, occupations, male and female nouns frequency, firstness, the types of adjectives used for males and females and their frequencies generic masculine nouns (man) and pronouns (he).
+She found that "sexism continues to flourish in ESL textbooks" (Porreca 1984, p.
+718).